School of Communication

 The School of Communication has been a national center for graduate study and research in the fields of communication arts and sciences for many years.

-Programs for the master of arts, master of fine arts, master of science, and doctor of philosophy degrees with majors in communication are administered by the Graduate School of Northwestern University.
+Programs for the master of arts, master of fine arts, and doctor of philosophy degrees with majors in communication are administered by the Graduate School of Northwestern University.
 All candidates for these degrees must satisfy the Graduate School requirements.

-The School of Communication itself offers the doctor of audiology, the master of arts in sound arts and industries, and master of science degrees in communication, health communication, leadership for creative enterprises, and speech, language, and learning.
-Information about these degree programs is available from the respective programs within the School of Communication.
+The School of Communication itself offers doctoral degrees in audiology and in speech-language pathology, the master of arts in sound arts and industries, and master of science degrees in communication, leadership for creative enterprises, and speech, language, and learning.

 Co-curricular Activities and Programs